What is the SAU mission statement?

 How much does it cost to attend SAU?

-What kinds of financial aid do you offer?
+What kinds of financial aid do your students receive?

 How can I find out how much financial aid I will get?